davieu/PHP_ReservationsPrototype/README.md

+http://cs.wilkescc.edu/daumana461/PHP_ReservationPrototype/index.php

-must have php installed on your machine http://cs.wilkescc.edu/daumana461/PHP_ReservationPrototype/index.php
+must have php installed on your machine for these options

 to start up PHP server from your cmd type in the cmd to start up php server